jasonb315/grid-template/README.md

 div widths go into sections of any height, and are placed in sets of classes that == 100%, which allows for a harmonious snap point based on media size.

+## Use
+Just clone the repo, and open index.html in the browser.

 ![full](https://github.com/jasonb315/grid-template/blob/master/screenshots/grid_full.png) <br>
 ![half](https://github.com/jasonb315/grid-template/blob/master/screenshots/grid_half.png) <br>